This is the multi-page printable view of this section. Click here to print.

 3. Select whether you wish to update:

-• SamurAI agent version (the latest version will always be displayed)
+• SamurAI Agent version (the latest version will always be displayed)

-• Sysmon version (applicable to Windows only)
+• Sysmon version

 2. Once complete, select Review Selection and review your tasks